 What Is the Best Paint Finish for Bathroom Walls?

-In most cases, the best paint finish for bathroom walls is a bathroom-specific low sheen or semi-gloss system designed for humid areas.
+In most cases, the best paint finish for bathroom walls is a bathroom-specific low sheen or semi-gloss system designed for humid areas — standard interior paint deteriorates in consistently moist conditions.
 Bathrooms cope with regular steam and condensation, limited ventilation, more frequent cleaning, and a higher risk of mould or mildew.

 For older Melbourne homes, it is also important to deal with peeling, mould, and ventilation issues before repainting.